Program Framework

 2022 IDRA José A. Cárdenas School Finance Fellows: Dr. Vanessa Sansone and Dr. David Martínez

-IDRA has named University of Texas at San Antonio (UTSA) assistant professor Dr. Vanessa A. Sansone and University of South Carolina assistant professor Dr. Davíd G. Martínez as 2022 IDRA José A. Cárdenas School Finance Fellows.
+University of Texas at San Antonio (UTSA) assistant professor Dr. Vanessa A. Sansone and University of South Carolina assistant professor Dr. Davíd G. Martínez were our 2022 IDRA José A. Cárdenas School Finance Fellows.

-During the fellowship, Dr. Martínez will analyze South Carolina school finance priorities in high proportion Latino districts during COVID-19.
-Using a multi-method design incorporating longitudinal district-level funding analysis to guide in-depth interviews with a broad, statewide and stratified sample of educational leaders in South Carolina, his research will seek to understand if high-proportion Latino districts have the necessary resources to provide a salient program of instruction to their Latino students during the unprecedented and ongoing health crisis.
+During the fellowship, Dr. Martínez analyzed South Carolina school finance priorities in high-proportion Latino districts during COVID-19.
+Using a multi-method design incorporating longitudinal district-level funding analysis to guide in-depth interviews with a broad, statewide and stratified sample of educational leaders in South Carolina, his research sought to understand if high-proportion Latino districts have the necessary resources to provide a salient program of instruction to their Latino students during the unprecedented and ongoing health crisis.
 IDRA released his report, A Disproportionality Analysis of South Carolina School Finance Policy Priorities in High Proportion LatinX Districts During COVID-19, by David Martínez, David Osworth, Hector L. Díaz, in May 2023 at a virtual symposium.
 (See also Did Anyone Ask the Leaders?
 Reviewing South Carolina School Finance Disparities in High Proportion LatinX School Districts during COVID-19 – Executive Summary.)

-Our fellows will present their research at IDRA’s José A. Cárdenas School Finance Fellow Virtual Symposium on May 18, 2023.
-Event details are here.
+Our fellows presented their research at IDRA’s José A. Cárdenas School Finance Fellow Virtual Symposium on May 18, 2023.
+Event details and video are here.

 2019 IDRA José A. Cárdenas School Finance Fellow: Dr. Cristóbal Rodríguez